Gifted education: United States

 In the United States, each state department of education determines if the needs of gifted students will be addressed as a mandatory function of public education.
 If so, the state determines the definition of which students will be identified and receive services, but may or may not determine how they shall receive services.
 If a state does not consider gifted education mandatory, individual districts may, thus the definition of what gifted is varies from state or district.

 In contrast with special education, gifted education is not regulated on a federal level, although recommendations by the US Department of Education are offered.
-As such, funding for services is not consistent from state to state, and although students may be identified, the extent to which they receive services can vary widely depending upon a state or district's budget.
+As such, funding for services is not consistent from state to state, and although students may be identified, the extent to which they receive services can vary widely depending upon a state's or district's budget.

 Although schools with higher enrollment of minority or low-income students are just as likely to offer gifted programs as other schools, differing enrollment rates across racial and ethnic groups has raised concerns about equity in gifted education in the U.S.

-Gifted education programs are also offered at various private schools.
-For example, the Mirman School caters to children with an IQ of 138 and above and Prep for Prep is focused on students of color.